๐ NLP Understanding¶

 -

-This paper presents a comprehensive survey of Temporal Question Answering (TQA), proposing a unified analytical framework along three dimensions—corpus temporality, question temporality, and model temporal capability—and systematically reviewing the evolution of TQA methods, benchmark datasets, and evaluation strategies from rule-based pipelines to the Transformer/LLM era, while identifying key challenges for future research.
+This paper provides a comprehensive survey of Temporal Question Answering (TQA), proposing a unified analytical framework based on three dimensions: corpus temporality, question temporality, and model temporal capability.
+It systematically reviews the evolution of TQA methods from rule-based pipelines to the Transformer/LLM era, organizes benchmark datasets and evaluation strategies, and identifies future challenges.

 - LexRel: Benchmarking Legal Relation Extraction for Chinese Civil Cases